Shane32/ExcelLinq/README.md

 ## Basic usage

-Below is a sample of how to use the context to load an Excel workbook, and then enumerate the data contained within.
+Below is a sample of how to load an Excel workbook and enumerate the data contained within.

-1. Set up your data model which should match the Excel workbook you want to load.
+1. Set up your data model which should match the Excel worksheet you want to load.

 ```csharp
 public class Sheet1